iturdikulov/notes/how to study.md

 ---
-title: How to Study
 date: 2022-12-29
+draft: true
+sr-due: 2023-03-14
+sr-ease: 224
+sr-interval: 1
 tags:
 - inbox
 - permanent
-draft: true
-sr-due: 2023-03-14
-sr-interval: 1
-sr-ease: 224
 ---

+# How to Study

 > Education is a **purposeful activity** directed at **achieving certain aims**,
 > such as transmitting knowledge or fostering skills and character traits.
 These